Value4AI/Awesome-LLM-in-Social-Science/README.md

 # Awesome-LLM-for-Simulation

-This is a paper list about Large Language Models for Simulation.
+Below we compile *awesome* papers that employ Large Language Models (LLMs) to create simulation environments, facilitating experimentation in diverse fields including Social Science, Economics, and Policy-making.

 Welcome to open an issue or submit a pull request!